 The Society awards grants from the Coghlan Bequest, the R.F.
 Tylecote Memorial Fund and the Anniversary Fund for activities that further the aims of the Society.

-The Coghlan Bequest was set up to facilitate any research into historical metallurgy, including fieldwork, experiments, analysis and travel.
-Money from the fund is awarded once a year in March; applications must be received by the end of the preceding January to be considered.
-The R.F.
-Tylecote Memorial Fund commemorates the renowned archaeometallurgist who was a founder member of the HMS and edited the Journal from its beginning until his death.
+The Coghlan Bequest was set up to facilitate research into historical metallurgy, including fieldwork, experiments, analysis and travel.
+Money from the fund is awarded once a year in March.
+Applications must be received by the end of the preceding January to be considered.
+As a guide up to about £700 may be awarded.

 The Tylecote Memorial Fund commemorates the renowned archaeometallurgist who was a founder member of the HMS.
 It takes the form of Travel Bursaries to help pay for travel and subsistence to, for example, conferences, research visits, seminars, excavations, fieldwork and experimental workings.
 Money from the fund is awarded in March and October.
 To be considered, applications must be received by the end of the preceding January and August.
 As a guide up to about £200 may be awarded in each round.